When the Heat Becomes the Hazard

 Recognising Heat Illness in Children

-Sheffield Children’s NHS Foundation advises that the first sign a child is overheating is often irritability or a complaint of headache.
-If this happens, act immediately: move them to a cooler environment, remove clothing, and give fluids.
+Sheffield Children’s NHS Foundation Trust advises that the first sign a child is overheating is often irritability or a complaint of headache, sometimes alongside a flushed face, heavy sweating, or unusual lethargy and reluctance to play.8 If this happens, act immediately: move them to a cooler environment, remove clothing, and give fluids.
 Do not wait for signs to worsen.

 Call 999 immediately if a child or baby shows: